-Modern Warfare 2’s Gunsmith 2.0 strips the maximum number of attachments back to five in each gun, and introduces weapon platforms for the first time.
+Modern Warfare 2’s Gunsmith 2.0 strips the maximum number of attachments back to five in each gun, and introduces weapon platforms to the multiplayer game for the first time.
 These platforms allow you to share some attachments across the other guns in its family.
 For example, if you reach the highest level using the M4, guns like the FTAC Recon SMG can share attachments like scopes and muzzles without having to invest any additional time using the SMG.
 Here’s everything you need to know about the Gunsmith system in Modern Warfare 2, and what it means for weapon customisation.

 Gunsmith 2.0 weapon platforms

 Unlocking every attachment for a single weapon in Modern Warfare required players to invest hours grinding to reach the gun’s level cap.
 Gunsmith 2.0 speeds up this lengthy process by placing each gun into a family tree of sorts, and by creating a pool of attachments that can be shared throughout the family.
 Here are the attachments that can be used across all guns in a weapon platform:

 Receivers are a brand new attachment slot that unlocks a different type of weapon in the Gunsmith.
 Any attachments you’ve unlocked before claiming the receiver can be used on your new gun.
 There’s a second batch of attachments that you can unlock per weapon which can be used with any gun: